Flaxseed & Chia Wraps

 Leave to sit a for a minute, or an hour.
 It allows the seeds to fully absorb the water.

 I use reusable non-stick baking mats that I’ve cut into 20cm squares, but you can also use 2 sheets of baking paper.
+So far I’ve not attempted to make larger wraps.

 Add to a warmed, dry, non-stick frying pan, and cook gently for a minute each side.